hellerve/blog/wip/New_Tools.md

 resource for you to look at during the day if you're unsure what to do next, which is one of my main problems when working on a bunch of small projects during the day.
-It also helps me be honest to myself about whether I was productive during the day.
-I tend to leave work thinking I didn't do a lot during the day, and it takes active reevaluation for me to really know whether my productivity was bad, normal, or exceptional.
+It also helps me be honest to myself about whether I was productive.
+I tend to leave work thinking I didn't do a lot with my time, and it takes active reevaluation for me to really know whether my productivity was sub par, normal, or exceptional.

 ![](/images/checkin.png)

 <div class="figure-label">Fig. 1: A typical check in.</div>

-It's not all about me, though.
-It also engages your readers—in this case, other Recursers—, and possibly incentivizes them to pair with you.
+Check-ins aren't all about you, though.
+It also engages your readers—in this case other Recursers—, and possibly incentivizes them to pair with you.
 I myself have paired with people because of items on their check-in on both days.
 This serves as a perfect transition to my second favorite new thing to keep me productive and happy, pairing.

 ## One is the loneliest number